01-edu/Branch-Mobile/subjects/flutter_piscine/week02/raid01/README.md

 ### First Part

-- App must be only in [Android](https://developer.android.com/design) style!
-- Main Screen show display list of notes with title, and scheduled time
+- Main Screen displayd list of notes with title, and description.
 - Implement ReordableListView to reorder items in list
 - Add ability to delete item by swiping
 - Add "add" button, which opens screen with 3 text fields